Overview of New Zealand and Latin American Honey Sectors

 Chile, the region’s other leading economic powerhouse exports US$29 million in natural honey, which accounts for 1.3% of the country’s total exports.

 Latin America’s main honey customers at this point are found in North American markets.
-The US’ beekeepers experience similar issues to New Zealand, such as colony collapse and commercial espionage.
+US beekeepers are experiencing similar issues to New Zealand, such as colony collapse and commercial espionage.

 Little interaction is seen between New Zealand and Latin American honey sectors currently.
-However, beekeepers and honey production business in both regions should consider what one can provide the other.
+However, beekeepers and honey production businesses in both regions should consider what one can provide the other.

 Good conditions for bees